- Alumni & Donors

 English language requirement

-The majority of the academic programme, including tutorials, Master Classes and elective classes, are taught in English.
+The principle language of the academic programme is English, which is the language of instruction for all tutorials, all Master Classes, and most elective classes.
 Students are therefore required to demonstrate advanced (high Level B2-C1) proficiency in English.

 Candidates who are not native English speakers may demonstrate their proficiency in English in one of three ways: